Synthetixio/synthetix/docs/contracts/FeePool.md

 This uses [`_effectiveDebtRatioForPeriod`](#_effectiveDebtRatioForPeriod), where the start index and ownership percentage are computed with [`FeePoolState.applicableIssuanceData`](FeePoolState.md#applicableissuancedata), and the end index is one before the beginnging of the next period.
 Hence this function disallows querying the debt for the current period.

 In principle a future version could support the current fee period by using the last debt ledger entry as the end index.

-!!! caution "Potentially Misleading Comment"
-    The following lines could be read to imply that each period's debt index begins at zero.

-    ```
-    // No debt minted during period as next period starts at 0
-    if (recentFeePeriods[period - 1].startingDebtIndex == 0) return;
-    ```

-    In fact, this check can only be triggered if no debt has been minted at all, as it implies (in combination with the preconditions on the period number) that the fee period is uninitialised.
-This is only an issue before enough fee periods have completed to fill up [`recentFeePeriods`](#recentfeeperiods).

 ??? example "Details"
     **Signature**